dvddn/CreditPricing/README.md

 This repository contains Matlab code that I wrote, with two colleagues, as part of a project for a Financial Engineering course at Politecnico di Milano

 <b> Introduction: </b> <br>
-The main goal of our project is to price the tranches of an MBS which has a reference portfolio composed of I = 1 000 mortgages, considered homogeneous with an average notional of 2 MI€, an average recovery of 65% for each mortgage and a default probability of 7% for the period T. We assume for simplicity that mortgages provide a single payment at the end of the interest period T and we neglect the effect due to discount factors.
+The main goal of our project is to price the tranches of an Mortgage Backed Security which has a reference portfolio composed of I=1000 mortgages, considered homogeneous with an average notional of 2MI€, an average recovery of 65% for each mortgage and a default probability of 7% for the period T. We assume for simplicity that mortgages provide a single payment at the end of the interest period T and we neglect the effect due to discount factors.
 In order to price tranches we have to calibrate the parameters of two different models, double t-Student and t-Student, given the implied correlations for the cumulated tranches:
 <table style="width:100%">
   <tr>
     <th>Subordinator (Ku) </th>